RonnieTom/TRC_ox_doorlock/README.md

 ![d7034919cd8818a47542663866b1b1a](https://github.com/user-attachments/assets/65751282-7d5b-4a8b-bc48-bc79a2ac6e06)

+I will update the door breaking function and other more realistic ox_doorlock versions in the future

+## Dependency Core

 Door management resource, with compatibility for ox_core, qb-core, and es_extended.
 Successor to nui_doorlock with less scuff and more stuff.